 A major aspect of our work is the functional and structural characterization of biological sequences in close cooperation with experimental partners.
 Frequently occurring sequence analytic tasks include the analysis and discovery of functional regions in uncharacterized protein sequences, non-trivial homolog identification, analysis of genomic loci, or the detection of conserved sites.
 Some of the tasks are supported by software tools that can be accessed in the menu above.

 Due to the multitude of similar and complementary tools available for protein sequence analysis, it can be valuable to consider the predictions from many tools at once.
-For an annotation of protein sequences with multiple tools please try the IMP Annotator or EBI InterProScan.

 Using meta-analysis of different prediction results one can typically derive far reaching conclusions that can not be obtained using one automatic procedures alone.
 Results of such analyses are listed above under "Sequence Analysis".